-TMJ Specialist in Plano, TX
+TMJ Dentist in Plano, TX

 The mention of TMJ often refers to the pain associated with the temporomandibular joint.
 This pain can be excruciating and very intrusive, as it can flare up whenever you move your jaw.
 This can make it difficult to speak, eat or drink.
 Beyond Smiles offers treatment for this unfortunate condition, and can help relieve your pain today!